david-fong/capswalk/scripts/tsconfig-notes.md

 The mechanics are not incredibly intuitive, and it may take significant effort to set up for the first time or migrate to.
 As an absolute beginner, I can say that it has been pretty frustrating, but not unreasonable, and has actually made me improve the way I structure my project.

+Note: the "references" field will not be inherited from a parent configuration file.

 When using nested project sub-projects with ESLint, make sure to ignore the pattern `tsconfig.json` in your `:/.eslintignore`, and reference only all of the leaf configurations in the root `eslintrc`.

 ## Useful Commands for Config Debug